The jaguar has been virtually wiped out from most of its northern and southern range. Jaguars now occupy around half of their historic habitat.

 Yes, you can adopt a jaguar with WWF.
 Donations from jaguar adoptions go both directly to support jaguars, as well as to fund our wider work to protect nature and our planet.
 Adoptions are symbolic for donating and supporting our conservation work with different species.
 By adopting a jaguar, you will be supporting a whole group of jaguars, rather than one individual.

-You can adopt a jaguar with WWF from just £3 a month if you pay via Direct Debit, or with a minimum one-off payment of £36.
+You can adopt a jaguar with WWF from just £3 a month via Direct Debit or a £36 one-off payment.
 To adopt a jaguar with WWF, select your donation amount on the widget, click 'Adopt Now' and then complete your donation via our secure online checkout.

-You can adopt a jaguar with WWF from just £3 a month via Direct Debit, or from just £36 via a one-off payment.
-Your money could go further if you pay by Direct Debit as this supports our long-term planning and helps keep our administration costs down.
+You can adopt a jaguar with WWF from just £3 a month via Direct Debit or a £36 one-off payment.
+Your money goes further by Direct Debit as this supports our long-term planning and helps keep our administration costs down.

-When you adopt a jaguar with WWF, 50% of your donation will fund programs of work that directly support jaguar while the remaining 50% will fund other projects that need it most.
+When you adopt a jaguar with WWF, your donation will not only fund programs of work that directly support jaguars, but also other vital projects to help bring our world back to life.
 After adopting a jaguar you'll receive a welcome pack including an optional toy and note from the WWF team welcoming you on board.
 We'll keep you updated on how you're supporting our vital work by sending you three adoption updates a year.

 Jaguar adoptions help us; support local communities in monitoring jaguars; work with locals to reduce conflict between people and jaguars; help Amazon countries to create and manage protected areas.